Chardon High School

-Chardon High School (commonly Chardon, Chardon High, or CHS), is a public high school in Chardon, Ohio, USA, serving students in grades 8-12.
+Chardon High School (commonly Chardon, Chardon High, or CHS), is a public high school in Chardon, Ohio, United States, serving students in grades 8–12.
 The school is part of the Chardon Local School District, with admission based primarily on the location of students' homes.
-As of the 2005-06 school year, the school had an enrollment of 1,153 students and 60.2 classroom teachers (on an FTE basis), for a student-teacher ratio of 19.2.
+As of the 2021–22 school year, the school had an enrollment of 1,159 students and 54.0 classroom teachers (on an FTE basis), for a student-teacher ratio of 21.46.

+Academics

+In US News & World Report's 2022 ranking of best high schools, Chardon ranked 97th among Ohio high schools.
+As of 2021, the school had a graduation rate of 97.8% with about 230 students graduating.

+Advanced placement classes are offered in Physics, English, Statistics, Precalculus, Seminar AB Calculus, BC Calculus, Chemistry, American History, American Government, European History, Computer Science, French, and Spanish.

+Envirothon

+The Chardon High School Envirothon team has competed for many years.
+At the 2017 Ohio Envirothon Competition earning 1st place in the state and in 2022 placed 2nd overall and 1st in forestry.

-Shooting
+2012 Shooting

 On February 27, 2012, six students were shot at the school by 17-year-old T.J.
 Lane.
 According to local news reports, the six victims were chosen at random, countering early reports that a group of students were targeted.
 Three of the victims died.
 All Chardon local schools were immediately closed following the shooting, while the high school was put under a lock-down procedure.
 The entire school district was closed on Tuesday, February 28.
 The district board also canceled classes in all schools until Friday, with numerous counseling services available until then.
 On March 19, 2013, Lane was given three life sentences, one for each of the victims killed in the shooting.

+Media

+The Hilltopper Echo is the official school newspaper for Chardon High School.